-Tate Appliance Repair offers refrigerator repair service in CITY, including services to repair ice makers that aren’t working.
+Tate Appliance Repair offers refrigerator repair service in California, including services to repair ice makers that aren’t working.
 Learn about some common ice maker problems below:

 Refrigerator ice makers are possibly one of the most convenient inventions of all time.
 An ice maker is a small luxury a lot of people not appreciate.
 Ice makers are simple machines that do not have a lot of complex components that could go wrong with them.

 Like with any appliance repair, there are some basic things that need to be reviewed before assuming the worst.
 And, it’s good to know, if necessary, you can replace an ice maker without replacing an entire refrigerator, depending on the brand and model.
 First, let’s review some of the causes for an ice maker breaking.

 If an ice maker is making ice but it is not dispensing it it is usually a mechanical problem vs. an electrical failure.
 This can happen when shifting things around in the freezer, you could accidentally push or pull the control arm up or down.
 Often the ice maker can get blocked with something else, even another piece of ice.
 So, look to see if there’s anything blocking this part from operating properly.

 Before starting the process of clearing out the freezer, be sure your ice maker is turned on.
 This is done by pulling the metal control arm in the down position.
 Sometimes, moving things around in the freezer unit might put the switch into the off position.
 If the control arm is free, then there might be something stuck inside the ice maker or it is not receiving a good connection.